CH6832/theoretical-foundations/computer-science-masters-training-materials/1st-semester/computation-theory-and-complexity/summaries/README-summary.md

 #### **Research Papers**:
 - **"Quantum Complexity Theory"** by Scott Aaronson (2013)
   - Provides a comprehensive introduction to the complexity theory of quantum computation.
-- **"Natural Proofs"** by Razborov and Rudich (1997
+- **"Natural Proofs"** by Razborov and Rudich (1997)

-)
   - A seminal paper exploring the limitations of current techniques for proving lower bounds in circuit complexity.

-This learning content ensures a comprehensive understanding of classical and modern topics in **Computation Theory and Complexity**, offering a balance between foundational knowledge and exposure to cutting-edge research.